nabarun-demo/generator-api/README.md

 [![NPM Version][npm-image]][npm-url]

-First, install Yeoman and generator-cygen using npm (we assume you have pre-installed node.js).
+First, install Yeoman and generator-cygen using npm (we assume you have pre-installed node.js & typescript).

 ```bash
 npm install -g yo